Accommodations for Test Takers with Disabilities or Health-related Needs

 The HiSET® Test-taker Bulletin contains procedures and forms for requesting testing accommodations.

-Note: All test takers requesting any accommodations must register by mail through ETS Disability Services and have their accommodations approved before their test can be scheduled.
+Note: All test takers requesting any accommodations must register by mail or email through ETS Disability Services and have their accommodations approved before their test can be scheduled.
 Your request should be submitted as early as possible, especially if you are requesting an alternate test format.
 Documentation review takes approximately six weeks once your request and complete paperwork have been received.
 If additional documentation must be submitted, it can be another six weeks from the time the new documentation is received until the review is complete.

 Test takers requesting accommodations cannot schedule an appointment through their HiSET account.
 Once your accommodations have been approved, you must contact ETS Disability Services to schedule your appointment.